msn0/sweter/README.md

     sweter http://allegro.pl --runs 1068

   Options
     --runs      Number of tests to be performed.
+    --timeout   Timeout for single test run, defaults to 30s
 ```